 Are you under the age of thirty and going through a divorce?
 What about over the age of 55 and divorcing your spouse?
-These two groups- millennials and older adults- are more likely than other groups, I have found through experience, to not have children but have animals at home.
+These two groups- millennials and older adults- are more likely than other groups, I have found through experience, not to have children but to have animals at home.
 Why is this a relevant topic to discuss here on our blog today?
 Well, believe it or not, many people are in a situation where their pets are so important to them and their spouse that a possession/visitation schedule is needed.

-The framework to create a possession schedule for your pet was created about ten years ago by a Texas appellate court.
+The framework to create a possession schedule for your pet was made about ten years ago by a Texas appellate court.
 It started with a family who sued an animal shelter for killing their pet dog by mistake.
-The family had brought the animal in for a routine medical procedure, the employee acted negligently in performing their job duty and as a result, the family dog passed away.
+The family had brought the animal in for a routine medical procedure, the employee acted negligently in performing their job duty, and as a result, the family dog passed away.

 Where the pick up/drop off of the pet will take place, who pays the veterinarian bills, pet insurance, supplies, grooming- you name it.
 These are all aspects of your divorce that you thought you would avoid by not having kids.
 Not so fast, my friend.
 Consider how badly you want to keep your dog before agreeing to any of this.
-It may just be better off for everyone involved for you to cede possession of the dog to your spouse and instead ask for the property to be paid to you from another source to compensate you for giving up possession of your four-legged friends.
+It may just be better off for everyone involved for you to cede possession of the dog to your spouse and instead ask for the property to be paid to you from another source to compensate you for giving up custody of your four-legged friends.

 What about the rights of a parent of a special needs child?

 You will likely need to be more forthcoming regarding the well-being of your child with the other parent.
-For example, if you take your child to a doctor's appointment and your ex-spouse is not present then you will need to provide updates on your child's condition and any change in their treatment regimen.
+For example, if you take your child to a doctor's appointment and your ex-spouse is not present, then you will need to provide updates on your child's condition and any change in their treatment regimen.
 The reason for this is that communication, active and open, is essential to making sure that your special needs child receives the care he deserves.

-Finally, one parent should be named as the one who is in charge of speaking with disability carriers and the government regarding the benefits that your special needs child is receiving.
-That way there is no question which one of you will need to make phone calls, send emails and organize this part of your child's care.
+Finally, one parent should be named as the one in charge of speaking with disability carriers and the government regarding the benefits that your special needs child is receiving.
+That way, there is no question which one of you will need to make phone calls, send emails and organize this part of your child's care.
 Keeping the other parent up to date on any changes or problems is essential to keeping everyone on the same page.